 For those convicted of crimes in Pennsylvania, probation is often part of the requirements a person must face in the aftermath.
 It is a way for a person to remain out of prison/jail for all or part of their sentence.
 However, the conditions of probation are often stringent and overwhelming.
 Probation violations can get a person in trouble.
 It can lead to incarceration and fines as well as the possibility of new charges.

-At SMT Legal, we are ready to help when you need a probation violation attorney.
+At SMT Legal, we are ready to help when you need a probation violation lawyer.
 Let us be your advocate.
 We know the ins-and-outs of the probation process and will work to keep you from a violation.

 Probation Is Not Easy